NEET UG 2025

 COURSES OFFERED THROUGH NEET UG

-(Core + Allied Programmes)
+(Core + Allied Programs)

 The National Eligibility cum Entrance Test (NEET-UG) is India’s single national-level entrance exam for admission To Undergraduate Medical, Dental, AYUSH, Veterinary, and several Allied Health courses.
 It serves as the gateway to over 1.5 lakh seats across Government, Private, and Deemed Universities in India.